Letter from Abdias Nascimento

 Independents

 would have been nothing but a rhetorical gesture.
-The
+The celebration was

-celebration was based
+based

-on recovering the historical memory of that stage of struggle
+on recovering the historical memory of that stage of struggle by

-by and
+and

-aspirations of the Cuban people for their rights and
+aspirations of the Cuban people for their rights and liberation from

-liberation from all
+all

 forms of domination.

-Genuine bearers of traditional musical culture much
+Genuine bearers of traditional musical culture much appreciated by

-American public like "Los Muñequitos de Matanzas," "Yoruba
+American public like "Los Muñequitos de Matanzas," "Yoruba Andabo"

-Andabo" and
+and

-"Clave y Guaguanco," would be working as parking lot
+"Clave y Guaguanco," would be working as parking lot attendants,

-attendants, shoe
+shoe

-shiners and domestic labor were their extraordinary values
+shiners and domestic labor were their extraordinary values not

-not recognized.
+recognized.

 A racist society would not have committed itself so deeply to